 |---|---|

 Databricks takes a governance-first approach to MCP.
-Instead of a single SQL server, Databricks provides managed MCP servers that are tightly integrated with Unity Catalog permissions.
+Instead of a single SQL server, Databricks provides four managed MCP servers that are tightly integrated with Unity Catalog permissions.
+The addition of a direct SQL execution server in 2026 fills what was previously the biggest gap.

 Available Managed Servers